PowerMeep/Minecraft-Modpack-Generator/README.md

 - [x] Auto choose the configuration that gets the most mods
 - [x] Cache api calls
 - [x] Validate JSON files when reading them in
-- [ ] Multiple CF ids for split projects (forge/fabric)
-  - Alternatively, separate mods for each, then add both to the layer
 - [ ] Layer-Mod link has more data
   - [ ] Requiredness
   - [ ] Mod Configs